Yuanyuan-Shi/PowerOutagePredictor/Docs/API Documentation.md

          * 'rf' for RandomForest,
          * 'et' for ExtraTrees,
          * 'ab' for AdaBoost,
-         * 'gb' for GradientBoost
+         * 'gb' for GradientBoost,
-         * 'bg' for Bagging
+         * 'bg' for Bagging.

 Returns:
 Numpy array with shape (# of samples, 3).
 Columns 0, 1, and 2